Skip to Main Content

 • Ancillary

 The Centers for Medicare & Medicaid Services (CMS) and the California Department of Health Care Services (DHCS) both require contractors, their subcontractors and other delegated entities to monitor federal and state exclusions lists.
-The parties or entities on these lists are excluded from various activities, including rendering services to Medicaid enrollees (unless in the case of an emergency, as stated in 42 CFR §1001.1901), and employing or contracting with excluded parties to provide services to Medicaid enrollees.
+The parties or entities on these lists are excluded from various activities, including rendering services to Medicare, Medicaid and any other federal health care program enrollees (unless in the case of an emergency, as stated in 42 CFR §1001.1901), and employing or contracting with excluded parties to provide services to these enrollees.
 Health Net requires that its participating physician groups (PPGs), hospitals, ancillary providers, and physicians frequently monitor federal and state exclusion lists.

 Monitoring for Excluded Parties

-The names of parties that have been excluded from participation in federal health care programs are published in the Office of the Inspector General U.S. Department of Health and Human Services (OIG-HHS) List of Excluded Individuals and Entities (LEIE), CMS Preclusion List, and on the General Services Administration's (GSA) Exclusions Extract Data Package (EEDP) (or Excluded Parties List System (EPLS), which was replaced by the EEDP), as referenced through the System for Award Management (SAM) website.
-In addition, Medi-Cal excluded providers are listed in the Medi-Cal Suspended and Ineligible Provider List (SIPL) available on the DHCS Medi-Cal website > Resources > References > Suspended & Ineligible Provider List or Sandlanding.
+The names of parties that have been excluded from participation in federal health care programs are published in the Office of the Inspector General U.S. Department of Health and Human Services (OIG-HHS) List of Excluded Individuals and Entities (LEIE), CMS Preclusion List, Medi-Cal Suspended and Ineligible Provider List (SIPL), Medi-Cal Restricted Provider Database (RPD), Office of Personnel Management (OPM) under the Federal Employee Health Benefit Plan (FEHBP), and on the General Services Administration's (GSA) Exclusions Extract Data Package (EEDP) (or Excluded Parties List System (EPLS), which was replaced by the EEDP), as referenced through the System for Award Management (SAM) website

 Health Net and Provider Responsibilities

-Health Net is required to monitor federal and state exclusion lists to ensure that Health Net is not hiring, contracting or paying excluded parties or entities for services rendered to enrollees in Health Net's Medi-Cal plans.
-Medicaid managed care entities, their subcontractors and other delegated entities must check the LEIE, CMS Preclusion List, and EEDP federal and SIPL state exclusion lists prior to hiring or contracting with any new employee, temporary employee, volunteer, consultant, governing body member, subcontractor, or other delegated entity for Medicaid-related activities.
-Medicaid managed care entities, their subcontractors and other delegated entities must frequently monitor these lists at least monthly to ensure parties or entities that were previously screened have not become excluded later.
+Health Net is required to monitor federal and state exclusion lists to ensure that Health Net is not hiring, contracting or paying excluded parties or entities for services rendered to enrollees in Health Net's plans.
+Health Net’s contracted providers and their downstream subcontractors or delegated entities must check the LEIE, CMS Preclusion List, SIPL, FEHBP and EEDP exclusion lists prior to hiring or contracting with any new employee, temporary employee, volunteer, consultant, governing body member, subcontractor, or other delegated entity for Medicaid or Part C and Part D related activities.
+Health Net, its contracted providers, and their downstream subcontractors or delegated entities must frequently monitor these lists at least monthly to ensure parties or entities that were previously screened have not become excluded later.

 LEIE